Cultural production:

 After the recording, the sounds were carefully analysed and sorted into several categories: people, artworks, objects, music, natural beings, and silence.
 The categorised sounds were mixed and blended so that they interacted with each other.

-Through a sensory-focused process, using explorative analysis, a statement was executed, that is the following:
+Through a sensory-focused process, using explorative analysis, a statement was executed, which is the following:

 The audiences were invited to the fresh green park at the University of Basel on a sunny cosy day.
 They were welcomed to walk around, sit on the grass, close their eyes, or do anything else they wanted during the 5-minute piece.